abdulnawab916/abdulnawab916/README.md

 # Hey, I’m Abdul Nawab!

-I’m a software engineer with a background in computer science & electrical engineering.
+I’m a Software Engineer with a background in Computer Science as well as Electrical Engineering.
 I have a passion for building systems that are fast, clean, and reliable.
 I enjoy working at the systems-level of programming, yet still like to write frontend code from time to time.
 All in all, I like helping others with programming.

 ### Some personal interests: